 - Overeating or under eating

 With the negative outlook and more off-putting situations occurring, it’s common to see the addict or alcoholic begin losing all forms of hope.
-Ambitions and an attitude of gratitude will be foreign objects they can’t make out as they become blinded.
+Ambitions and an attitude of gratitude will be foreign concepts they can’t make out as they become blinded.
 Addiction and alcoholism will convince that we should either give up or that nothing is as bad as it seems.
-Promising option huh?
+Promising option, huh?

 Try to Realize